HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ##### Communicating the Signature Requirements

  This Task.input "signature-flag" may be used to indicate that the attachments must be signed.
-See the [Signatures] and [Requesting Attachments] page for more information about using Signatures in CDex.
+See the [Signatures] and [Sending Attachments] page for more information about using Signatures in CDex.

 ~~~
 137:          {